LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/dashboard.md

 ---
-pagename: Overview
+pagename: dashboard
 categoryName: Bots & automation
-subCategoryName: LiveIntent
+subCategoryName: Intent Analyzer
 indicator: messaging
-subtitle: LiveIntent provides real-time intent identification to help businesses optimize operations and enable data-driven automation programs
+subtitle: LIntent Analyzer provides real-time intent identification to help businesses optimize operations and enable data-driven automation programs
 level3: ''
-permalink: ai-bots-automation-liveintent-dashboard.html
+permalink: ai-bots-automation-intent-analyzer-dashboard.html
 isTutorial: false
 isNew: false
+redirect_from: ai-bots-automation-liveintent-dashboard.html
 ---

-This document will explain all of the various aspects of the LiveIntent dashboard.
+This document will explain all of the various aspects of the Intent Analyzer dashboard.

 All tables in the dashboards can be sorted by clicking on any of the headers.